Growing Lion’s Mane Mushrooms at Home

 Sterilization: Sterilize the mixture to kill any unwanted bacteria or fungi.
 Pack the substrate into your bags or containers, then steam or pressure cook at 15 PSI for 90-120 minutes.

-3. Cool the Substrate
+3. Cool the substrate

 Allow the sterilized substrate to cool to room temperature.
 Avoid opening the sterilizer or bags until they are cool to prevent contamination.

-4. Inoculate the Substrate
+4. Inoculate the substrate

 Clean Environment: Clean your workspace and wash your hands to minimize contamination risk.